 - Students assessing their own learning

-- peer or self-solicited feedback based on clear criteria provided by the instructor
+- Discuss with a peer or reflect on self-solicited feedback based on clear criteria provided by the instructor

 - Student-instructor co-designed assessments

-- students and instructors work together to create the questions, pick the format, and analyze evaluation results
+- Co-create questions, co-design the format, and co-analyze evaluation results

-- a creative and more radical way to empower student voices and actively engage students as respondents, researchers, and learners
+- Use this approach as a creative and more radical way to empower student voices and actively engage students as respondents, researchers, and learners

 - Choose the right questions - Instructors should consider what are the most important two to three aspects of class they really want to know more about.
-The Poorvu Center has developed four core questions instructors can use:
+Four core questions exist as a default in the Midsemester Feedback tool on Canvas:

-- What is working well for you in this class?
-What are you struggling with?
+- What is helping your learning in this class?

 - What could the instructor change to improve your learning experience in this class?